FLATHEAD GUIDE AND GEAR

 FLATHEAD GROUNDS

 A 2-4kg to 3-6kg rod weight rating between 6'6" to 7'8" (198.12 cm - 234cm) is a great starting point if you're looking to get into fishing for Flathead.
+To take the guess work out we have these awesome flathead combo.
 This weight class will allow you to throw a wide variety of smaller lures like Soft Plastics (2" to 5" in), Hardbodies, Blades/Vibes and be great for dead bait fishing.
 If you are using live baits like whiting or mullet a 4-7kg rod is recommended.
 If you are wanting to throw bigger lures like Swimbaits, Glide Baits, Hardbodies and XL Plastics (7 inches plus), a Spin or Baitcaster rod rated 4-7kg to 15-24kg is recommended to be able to cast such lures.
 Always check the Lure Weight rating for the lures you will use to avoid breaking your rods - no one likes to have their rods broken especially when they are brand new…

 Which Line To Use?